sambanova/generative_data_prep/README.md

 ### Number of samples in each file must be greater than or equal to batch size
 This error will occur if you try to run training with a batch size that is greater than the maximum batch size of the prepared dataset.
 The maximum batch size is printed in the terminal as "Batch size <=..." and also logged in the logs.log file in the output directory.

-To fix this, you can:
+To fix this, you can do one of the following:
 1. Increase the amount of input data you use.
 2. Change to a "single" input packing configuration like `single::truncate_right`, which will not pack the sequences with multple data points, and therefore create more training sequences.
 However, this may cause training to be inefficient because a lot of the available sequence length is wasted with padding tokens.
 3. Decrease the `num_training_splits` so that each split has more data.
 Keep in mind, however, that you must have more training splits than the number of parallel RDUs you use to train.